scala/actors-migration/src/jekyll/actor-migration-guide.md

 Additionally, to make the code compile, users must add the `override` keyword before the `act` method, and to create the empty `receive` method in the code.
-Method `act` needs to be overriden since its implementation in `StashingActor` mimics the message processing loop of Akka.
+Method `act` needs to be overriden since its implementation in `ActWithStash` mimics the message processing loop of Akka.
 The changes are shown in the following example:

-    class MyActor extends StashingActor {
+    class MyActor extends ActWithStash {

        // dummy receive method (not used for now) def receive = {case _ => }